 And yet, HIPAA regulations can seem a bit vague about exactly how should be done.
 Actually, that’s intentional; HIPAA wasn’t intended to endorse specific technical solutions.

 If you think about it, the reasons are understandable; technologies are subject to flux, and the changes often come rapidly.
-Painting with a broad brush about data protection, therefore, is a way of staying “technology neutral” as new techniques of protecting data are introduced.
-However, this dose not take away form the importance of HIPAA encryption.
+Painting with a broad brush about data protection, therefore, is a way of staying “technology-neutral” as new techniques of protecting data are introduced.
+However, this does not take away from the importance of HIPAA encryption.

 So What Type of Encryption is Best?

-One type of encryption which is commonly used for PHI data is known as Symmetric (or “secret key”) Cryptography (as opposed to Asymmetric, or “public key”).
+One type of encryption that is commonly used for PHI data is known as Symmetric (or “secret key”) Cryptography (as opposed to Asymmetric, or “public key”).
 Symmetric cryptography is typically used to encrypt hard drives or databases that contain PHI, and employs an algorithm or cipher that involves a single key.
-The key is like a password, and is not computed.
+The key is like a password and is not computed.
 This key is to be shared only with authorized users and applications that need to unlock (decrypt) the data.
 This is especially important to safeguard, for if the key gets into the wrong hands, the data might be exposed to an unauthorized user.
-Best practice for symmetric cryptography is typically an AES-256 key.
+The best practice for symmetric cryptography is typically an AES-256 key.

 Use this table to help you recall what encryption type and strength to use: